bayendor/bayendor.github.io/source/_posts/2014-12-20-upgrading-to-postgres-9-dot-4-on-os-x.markdown

 ---
 layout: post
-title: "Upgrading to Postgres 9.4.0 on OS X"
+title: "Upgrading OS X PostgreSQL App to 9.4"
 date: 2014-12-20 10:58:28 -0700
 comments: true
 categories:
 ---
-Postgres 9.4.0 has finally shipped.
+Postgres 9.4 has finally shipped.
 This long awaited release includes numerous upgrades, including native support for JSON, and improved scalability and index performance.

 Upgrading to Postgres 9.4.0 is not as simple as merely replacing your current 9.3.x version with the newer version.
 The release notes indicate that users who wish to upgrade must first migrate their existing data from prior versions using one of two strategies: `pg_dumpall` or `pg_upgrade`.

-In this post I'll provide the instructions to use `pg_dumpall` to upgrade on OS X.

-There are typically two ways that OS X users install Postgres on their machine: via the OS X native `postgres.app` (the one with the blue elephant icon) or using the package manager `homebrew`.
+There are typically two ways that OS X users install Postgres on their machine: via the OS X native [Postgres.app](http://postgresapp.com) (the one with the blue elephant icon) or using the package manager `homebrew`.

-I'll provide instructions for both.
+I'll provide instructions for [Postgres.app](http://postgresapp.com) using `pg_dumpall` to upgrade on OS X.

+If you installed with `homebrew` follow the excellent instructions found here: [Keita's Blog: Homebrew and PostgreSQL 9.4](http://cl.ly/ZF5l)

 ## 1: Export your existing databases to a SQL script file

-_DO THIS FIRST FOR EITHER INSTALLATION METHOD_

 Postgres stores databases in version specific directories.
 So before we get started we need to know what the current Postgres data directory is for the installed version.
 Fire up your postgres console and find out with `SHOW data_directory;`.
 Your output may look different, but what we want is the path that is returned.
 On my machine it looked like this: